Luna-the-Turtle/Bag-o-Lists/README.md

 - GM and player views: GMs see all data and controls, players see only their relevant info.
 - Items can disappear at zero or persist, based on GM setting (great for tracking expendable or craftable resources).
 - Player-controlled items: allow players to adjust values directly.
+- Custom recipients: create NPCs, factions, or friendlies as "players" the GM can update, then broadcast their standing to real players through shared tabs with per-page subtabs.
+- Announcement triggers: store per-page reminders that watch any item in the tracker, target specific players/the GM, and surface the alert automatically to everyone selected once the value crosses the ≤/≥ threshold.
+- WYSIWYG portrait editor: zoom and reposition images inside a live 1:1 preview so the table portrait always matches what you see in the editor.
 - Real-time updates for all users using socketlib.

 ## Support
 For questions, feature requests or bug reports, please open an issue [here](https://github.com/Luna-the-Turtle/Bag-o-Lists/issues).

+---

+## Module Showcase
+A full module showcase can be seen at this youtube link: https://youtu.be/nGGm2M9jqu8

 ---